nychealth/coronavirus-data/trends/Readme.md

 This file contains the rate of hospitalized cases per 100,000 people, stratified by month and three different geographies: citywide, borough, and MODZCTA.
 The level of geography is indicated following the underscore (_) in each column heading.
 Please see the technical notes for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)).

 Hospitalizations are aggregated by the date of admission.
-This file is updated on the Monday following the 14th day of each month at a 14-day lag to address delays in reporting.
+This file is updated on the third Thursday each month with data through the end of the previous month to address delays in reporting.

 The rate of hospitalized cases per 100,000 people is suppressed for a specific geography when the count of hospitalized deaths is between 1 and 4 due to imprecise and unreliable estimates.